tocrossbridge/blink_guy/README.md

 # Credits

-The Blink 182 img was from Google :)
+The Blink 182 logo was from Google :)

 The img of the banner was from this site: https://allpunkedup.com/heres-how-to-live-stream-a-blink-182-concert-this-weekend/